Choosing the right location for your business is easier with a site selection report.

 - 4. Finally, we assign each geographical unit in your trade area a desirability score based upon its likelihood to be affiliated with a successful new store, restaurant or office.
 Each location is scored, ranked and prioritized to make the information extremely easy for anyone on your team to digest and understand.

-For new companies without any existing locations, we our process is very similar to our standard process, except that we substitute steps #1 and #2 for a target market analysis.
 We start the target market analysis by analyzing your business model and producing a set of demographics, psychographic and geographic factors that are likely to be associated with a business like yours.
 We then complete the remainder of the process as outlined in #3 and #4 above.

 At MindEcology, we firmly believe that site selection recommendations are only valuable when the information presented can be understood and acted upon without requiring a Ph.D. in information science or geography.
 We pride ourselves in presenting our results to your team in clear, actionable terms.